Frequently Asked Questions

 The Municipal Government Act states in Part9 Division1 section 294 (1),(2),(3)

-294(1) After giving reasonable notice to the owner or occupier of any property, an assessor may at any reasonable time, for the purpose of preparing an assessment of the property or determining if the property is to be assessed,
+294(1) After giving reasonable notice to the owner or occupier of any property, an assessor may at any reasonable time, for the purpose of carrying out the duties and responsibilities of the assessor under Parts 9 to 12 and the regulations,

 (a) enter on and inspect the property,